Msingisi/Bank-Marketing/README.md

 ## Limitation and what can be improved

-- Hyperparameter tuning with random search.
+- Hyperparameter tuning with grid search.
 - Retrain the model without the least predictive features